Nethereum/Nethereum.Docs/docs/introduction/web3.md

 var txId = await web3.Eth.Transactions.SendRawTransaction.SendRequestAsync("0x" + encoded);
 ```

+[//]: # (CJuan> The below URL is broken )

 The complete example can be found on the [Transactions signing unit tests](https://github.com/Nethereum/Nethereum/blob/master/src/Nethereum.Web3.Tests/TransactionSigningTests.cs)
-or you can see a complete use case on the [Game sample](https://github.com/Nethereum/Nethereum.Game.Sample/) and it's service [Source code](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Forms/Core/Ethereum/GameScoreService.cs)
+or you can see a complete use case on the [Game sample](https://github.com/Nethereum/Nethereum.Game.Sample/) and its service [Source code](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Forms/Core/Ethereum/GameScoreService.cs)

 #### Address checksum validation and formatting
 There are also utilities to both validate and format addresses